JoseRoca/WinFBX2/docs/Windows GUI/Windows Controls/Menu Procedures.md

 #### Return value

-If the function succeeds, the return value is nonzero.

-If the function fails, the return value is zero.
+If the function succeeds, the return value is TRUE.
+If the function fails, the return value is FALSE.

 ---